 Comparatives and Superlatives

-Much and many are used with count and non-count nouns (e.g., much time but many hours).
-Their comparative and superlative forms are
+Much and many are used with count and non-count nouns, respectively.
+For example, you say much time (non-count) but many hours (countable).

 much - more - the most